-The LS 8-18 is a single seater sailplane with carbon fibre wing shell, winglets, T-tail, wing and vertical tail fin water ballast systems, retractable and sprung landing gear, and upper wing surface air brakes.
-The LS8-18 may be operated in 15m or 18m span and winglets in both versions
+The LS 8-a is a single seater sailplane with carbon fibre wing shell, winglets, T-tail, wing and vertical tail fin water ballast systems, retractable and sprung landing gear, and upper wing surface air brakes.

 This sailplane has been produced using the latest technology of industrial fibre design (Glass-, Aramid- and Carbon fibres).